-The Walnut tree identified by Brian & Nelda Thompson has been assessed by arborist David Glenn (refer to Attachment 4).
+The Walnut trees identified by Brian & Nelda Thompson have been assessed by arborist David Glenn (refer to Attachment 4).

-As a result of this assessment Mr Glenn concludes that both trees are poor specimens with dieback and inherent crown weakness.
-Based on this assessment he recommends that they not be included in the District Plan.
+As a result of this assessment, Mr Glenn concludes that both trees are poor specimens with dieback and inherent crown weakness.
+Based on this assessment, he recommends that they not be included in the District Plan.

-That the submission of Brian & Nelda Thompson [3/66.2] and further submission of Brian & Nelda Thompson [3/66.2.1] be rejected.
+That the submission of Brian & Nelda Thompson [3/66.2] and further submission of Brian & Nelda Thompson [3/66.2.1] are rejected.

-Assessment of the Walnut tree concluded that they are not worthy of protection under the District Plan.
+Assessment of the Walnut trees concluded that they are not worthy of protection under the District Plan.

-4.2.35 Trees at Arranmore Farm, Grants Road
+5.2.35 Trees at Arranmore Farm, Grants Road

-Mary Hansen [3/76.1] submits that the group of trees at Arranmore Farm (at the end of Grants Road) including walnuts, horse chestnuts, elms and black poplars should be registered.
+Mary Hansen [3/76.1] submits that the group of trees at Arranmore Farm (at the end of Grants Road) including Walnuts, Horse Chestnuts, Elms and Black Poplars should be registered.
 Some are more than 100 years old and were probably planted by the McBride family who were the first farmers on Frankton Flats.

-Queenstown Airport Corp Ltd [3/76.1.1] oppose the submission stating that the subject area is within Queenstown Airport land designation.
+Queenstown Airport Corp Ltd [3/76.1.1] opposes the submission stating that the subject area is within Queenstown Airport land designation.
 Part of the airport purpose was to develop the subject area for aviation use.
 The area contains trees which intrude on runway compliance as part of Civil Aviation rules.